atantos/TextAssociations.jl/docs/src/getting_started/tutorial.md

 ### Step 3: Create a Contingency Table

-The contingency table captures co-occurrence patterns between your target word and its context.
+The contingency table is a central component in the workflow of `TextAssociations.jl`.
+It represents the co-occurrence structure between a target word and its surrounding context, serving as the foundation for calculating all association measures.

 ```@example tutorial
-# Analyze the word "learning"
+# Create the contingency table for the word "learning"
 ct = ContingencyTable(
     s,
     "learning";